-Use standard LAN cables to connect PCs to the Switching Hub ports on the Wireless ADSL2+ Router.
+Use standard LAN cables to connect PCs to the Switching Hub ports on the Wireless ADSL Router.
 Both 10BaseT and 100BaseT connections can be used simultaneously.

 If required, connect any port to a normal port on another Hub, using a standard LAN cable.
-Any LAN port on the Wireless ADSL2+ Router will automatically function as an "Uplink" port when required.